japanj/pugs-detection/models/README.md

 ## `checkpoints` folder

 This folder contains sub-folders of different training experiments (`version_<number>`).
 Inside sub-folder, it contains:
-- `checkpoints` folder: contains the best two models of each training experiment
+- `checkpoints` folder: contains the best model of each training experiment
 - `hparams.yaml` file: contains the hyperparameters setup of each training experiment <br> *Note: num_channels is always 13 because it doesn't take a log of first layer customization into account*
 - `metrics.csv` file: contains training and validation metrics (accuracy, Jaccard index, loss) recorded during model training